-- For a time saver, these smokies can be completely mixed together one day in advance, then poured into the slow cooker to simmer while you attend to other things.
+- For a time saver, these smokies can be completely mixed together one day in advance and chilled.
+Allow the crock to sit at room temperature for 15 minutes or so to warm then place into the slow cooker to simmer while you attend to other things.

 - Are you a pineapple fan?
 Add another can to the mix.